frequenz-floss/frequenz-sdk-python/docs/user-guide/glossary.md

 [grid](#grid), or be completely isolated, in which case it is known as an island.

+Components can be grouped into [assets](#Assets) and [devices](#Devices).
+Assets are core components like generators or storage systems that are crucial from a business perspective, whereas devices are the supporting infrastructure essential for the functionality of these assets.

 ### Component Category

 The category [components](#component) of a [microgrid](#microgrid) belong to.